Last Updated on March 10, 2023

 On the other hand, Standard Dachshunds weigh between 20 and 30 pounds (9 and 14 kg) and stand between 10 and 11 inches (25 and 30 cm) tall.

-Miniature Dachshunds are more sought after and trendier than Standard Dachshunds and thus can fetch a higher price tag.
+Miniature Doxies are more sought after and trendier than Standard Dachshunds and thus can fetch a higher price tag.

 Mini Dachshunds from reputable breeders can cost as much as $4000 or even $5000.

-In rare instances, these tiny dogs have even been known to fetch as much as $10,000.
+In rare instances, these tiny pups have even been known to fetch as much as $10,000.

 What Does a Dachshund Cost Through Reputable Breeders?